 3. Location of Printer.

 Where the printer will be located plays a big role in what the form factor of the printer will be.
-If you are using a printer in your office, you may want something smaller and less obtrusive, such as the ZD500R, which is a powerful RFID printer that can be placed seamlessly on a desk for convenient office printing.
+If you are using a printer in your office, you may want something smaller and less obtrusive, which is a powerful RFID printer that can be placed seamlessly on a desk for convenient office printing.
 If you are constantly on the move, but you still need RFID printing capabilities, a mobile printer might be best for you, such as the new ZQ630 RFID Mobile Printer, shown below.

 ZQ630 RFID Mobile Printer